 Our previous blog post explored five interlinked questions to help you develop your strategy and lead all aspects of the strategy-making process.

-The five interlinked questions, which cascade logically from the first to the last, and that drive your strategy-making decisions are:
+The five interlinked questions, which cascade logically from the first to the last, and that drives your strategy-making decisions are:

-- What are our broad aspirations for our organisation and the concrete goals against to measure our progress?
+1. What are our broad aspirations for our organization and the concrete goals against to measure our progress?
 (Aspirations and Goals)

 That said, if you think entirely about Where to Play and How to Win without consideration of Aspirations & Goals, you may end up with a strategy that is effective for its intended goal but isn’t something you would actually want.